proj-linux/vagrant-saltstack-docker-sample/README.md

 $ vagrant provision minion
 ```

-There is a vsalt shortcut script - it calls salt on a master VM transparently, so you do not to install salt on your dev machine.
+There is a ./vsalt shortcut script - it calls salt on a master VM transparently, so you do not need to install salt on your dev machine.

 ```sh-session
 $ ./vsalt '*' test.ping